 8. Make the most of balance transfers

-cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
-To get the best deal, make sure you understand the balance transfer fee you will pay and the length of the interest-free period.
+Balance transfer credit cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
+To get the best deal for you, make sure you understand the balance transfer fee you will pay and the length of the interest-free period.